charbelraffoul/ada-website/index.md

 <div class="ds-transition-box">
  <p>
  One final note: our analysis ends in March 2020.
 That's when COVID-19 hit and the entire company went into lockdown.
-All employees went home — not because of the boss's mood, but because the office building itself shut down.
+All employees went home, not because of the boss's mood, but because the office building itself shut down.
 That story deserves its own analysis.
  </p>
  <p style="text-align: center; margin-top: 1.5rem; font-weight: 600; font-size: 1.1em;">